mezzio/mezzio/docs/book/v3/cookbook/autowiring-routes-and-pipelines.md

 ## ApplicationConfigInjectionDelegator

-Expressive ships with the class `Zend\Expressive\Container\ApplicationConfigInjectionDelegator`, which can be used as a delegator factory for the `Zend\Expressive\Application` class in order to automate piping of pipeline middleware and routing to request handlers and middleware.
+Mezzio ships with the class `Mezzio\Container\ApplicationConfigInjectionDelegator`, which can be used as a delegator factory for the `Mezzio\Application` class in order to automate piping of pipeline middleware and routing to request handlers and middleware.